 |Profession||Martyr, Church Father and Bishop of Smyrna|

 |Date of Death||155 AD (aged 86 or 87)|

 |Patron Saint of||Earache sufferers|

-He was martyred around 155 A.D. one of the few early martyrs whose death is verified by documentation so detailed that it even proves that he was executed on the exact day of his present feast—February 23.
+Saint Polycarp is one of the few early martyrs whose death is extensively documented, to the point where it has been confirmed that he was executed on the exact day of his present feast day, which is February 23.

 The Roman Religion Back Then

-Just as everybody stands for the national anthem, faces the flag, puts their hand over their heart, and sings the familiar words, so too did Roman citizens walk up the wide marble steps of their many-columned temples, make a petition, and then burn incense on the altar of their favorite god.
+Just as people today stand for the national anthem, face the flag, and sing the familiar words, Roman citizens would visit the temples of their gods, make a request, and burn incense on the altar of their favorite deity.

 Saint Polycarp Quotes